Class 3 2025 - 2026

 Maths

-This term we will be focusing on multiplication and division.
+This term we will be focusing on fractions.

-Our practical maths lessons will be all about money.
+Our practical maths lessons will be all about measuring lengths and perimeter.

 Years Three and Four are the years when children need to become fluent on all multiplication facts to 12 x 12.